5 Networking Tips Every New Insurance Agent Should Know

-Making connections on social media is an easy way to get to know your current clients and find new prospects that are connected with your friends.
-It’s less formal than asking someone to get to know you through a quick meeting, so people are more likely to accept a friend request than an invitation to a face-to-face insurance meeting.
+Making connections on social media is an easy way to get to know your current clients and find new prospects.
+It’s less formal than asking someone to get to know you through a meeting, so people are more likely to accept a friend request than an invitation to a face-to-face insurance appointment.
 We usually recommend that our new agents follow a few social media best practices:

-- Share helpful information & tips.
-Providing your followers with helpful content will keep them engaged with your profile.
-Farm Bureau provides plenty of marketing tools and materials, but not all of your social posts need to be about your insurance business.
+- Share helpful information and tips.
+Providing your followers with helpful content will keep them engaged with your profile — and you.
+Farm Bureau provides plenty of marketing tools and materials, but not all of your social posts need to be about your business.
 It’s best to add variety to your feed, so be sure to include posts about events or activities coming up in the community, local clubs or volunteer work you’re involved in or other things you’re passionate about.
 People want to see the person behind the insurance agent, and your social media platforms are a great place to show them!

 - Take advantage of online groups.
-Utilizing the communities on Facebook or LinkedIn is an effective way to connect with new people who have similar interests to you and network with people who could become a new prospect.
-In fact, we recommend the Insurance Professionals group on LinkedIn to keep agents in-the-know on industry updates.
+Connect with new people who have similar interests to you through the communities on Facebook or LinkedIn.
+We especially recommend the Insurance Professionals group on LinkedIn to keep agents in-the-know on industry updates.

-If you abide by these simple guidelines you’re sure to see success online.
-For more information, check out our blog, How to Utilize Social Media to Grow Your Business.
+If you abide by these simple guidelines, you’re sure to see success online.
+For more information, check out our blog, Social Media Marketing for Insurance Agents.

-Along with creating agent profiles on social media, Farm Bureau encourages new agents to create a personal website that will help bring in new leads without much effort from the agent.
-Oftentimes people will search online to learn more about the insurance they need, so it’s important to include helpful information about the different policies you offer on your website.
-Additionally, it’s essential to give visitors an easy way to contact you when they have questions or decide which type of insurance works best for their situation.
-The most important information to include on your website that will help you stand out online would be:
+Along with creating agent profiles on social media, Farm Bureau encourages new agents to create a personal website that will help bring in new leads.
+People will often search online to learn more about the insurance they need, so it’s important to include helpful information on your website about the different policies you offer.
+And it’s essential to give visitors an easy way to contact you when they have questions or decide which type of insurance works best for their situation.
+The most important information to include on your website to stand out online is: